crlxs/homelab/README.md

 ## Other

+#### Why use a git repository

+I have tried different ways of documenting my homelab environment (simple .txt files, docs, spreadsheets).
+The simplicity of a git repo and having everything condensed on a README.md is really convenient, easy to access, modify, track and share.

 #### Security concerns (?)

 - Yes, sharing my internal network in such detail goes against all and any security practices.
 That being said, I'm realistically a target to no one, and if I am, your welcome to try.